-The GCTS administers the conjoint degrees of the ThM (Master of Theology), the ThD (Doctor of Theology), and the newly created Doctor of Philosophy (in Theological Studies), which are conferred conjointly by a TST member college and the UofT.
+The GCTS administers the conjoint degrees of the ThM (Master of Theology), the ThD (Doctor of Theology), a new Master of Arts (in Theological Studies) and a new Doctor of Philosophy (in Theological Studies), which are conferred conjointly by a TST member college and the UofT.
 The GCTS also oversees two non-conjoint degrees conferred solely by St. Michael's College, namely, the MA (Master of Arts in Theology) and the PhD (Doctor of Philosophy in Theology).
+With the introduction of the conjoint PhD (2015) and conjoint MA (2017), the ThD, and non-conjoint MA and PhD have been closed to new admissions.